 The best balance transfer credit cards allow you to make significant progress in your debt pay down efforts.
 Use these credit cards as a tool in your debt repayment plan and they can speed up your debt payoff and save you money over time.

-The MBNA Platinum Plus Mastercard Credit Card offers you a 0% interest rate for a full 12 months, making it the best balance transfer credit card in Canada.
+With the MBNA Platinum Plus Mastercard Credit Card, you could get a 0% interest rate for a full 12 months, making it the best balance transfer credit card in Canada.
 That’s an entire year available to help you demolish your credit card balances.